opendatahub-io/odh-data-processing/scripts/SubsetSelection/README.md

 # SubsetSelection

-**Intelligent subset selection for large datasets using submodular optimization**

 SubsetSelection is a sophisticated data curation toolkit designed for Large Language Models (LLMs).
 It enables efficient training by reducing dataset size without significant loss of information, leveraging advanced embedding techniques and submodular optimization.

 ## **Overview**